 Crete is of my favourite places in Greece and I have so many reasons for that!
 It is a place that I am really amazed by its beauty, simplicity and wildness.

 On this post, I will try to describe the things that you must check when you visit Chania.
-If you want to explore the Chania region, soon you can read the post with our 8 days itinerary in Chania municipality!!
+If you want to explore the Chania region, you can read here the post with our 8 days itinerary in Chania region!!

-Since then you can check our detailed article about the best hotels in Chania!
+Also, if you are looking where to stay in Chania, you can check here our detailed article about the best hotels in Chania!

 So, let’s start with all the must-see!!!
 Ready?
 Let’s go!!